 Aside from indoor air quality testing, Oxnard residents can take other actions to clear their indoor air.
 First, people should make sure that their homes and buildings have proper ventilation.
 Second, they can use organic cleaners to avoid further VOC pollution.
 Finally, they can install air purifiers and make sure that their air filters are changed regularly.

-In addition to indoor air quality testing and mold inspection, A-1 Certified Environmental Services not only covers the city of Oxnard, but also the surrounding regions of Thousand Oaks, Simi Valley, Santa Maria, Ventura, Santa Barbara, Camarillo, Santa Monica, Malibu, Montecito, and Manhattan Beach.
+In addition to indoor air quality testing and mold inspection, our service not only covers the city of Oxnard, but also the surrounding regions of Thousand Oaks, Simi Valley, Santa Maria, Ventura, Santa Barbara, Camarillo, Santa Monica, Malibu, Montecito, and Manhattan Beach.

 The bottom line?
 When you start by getting your air tested and then keep an eye out for possible pollutants, you can protect yourself and others from illness.